Love Poems About Poems or Poems Love Poems

 Categories: encouraging,

-A Triolet for Linda
+A Triolet For Linda

 To those you care for, always you impart deep love; how beautiful and sweet you are!
 I pray you find a way to mend your heart.
 To those you care for, always you impart poetic gems!
 Return to this, your art.
 Grab hold of words and shine again, a star.
 To those you care for, always you impart deep love; how beautiful and sweet you are!
 Written 12/6/14 for the Fighting Depression(poems for PD) contest of shadow Hamilton